Vanireddy85/Bank-Management-System-Python/README.md

 withdraw() : This function allows the user to withdraw money from their bank account, if the balance is sufficient, and updates the balance accordingly. view_transaction() : This function allows the user to view their transaction history for the current session.

-The code also defines the following labels and buttons for the game:
+**The code also defines the following labels and buttons for the game:**

-.
 Labels:
 name_label : This label displays "Name:" in the "Create Account" frame. age_label : This label displays "Age:" in the "Create Account" frame. salary_label : This label displays "Salary:" in the "Create Account" frame. pin_label : This label displays "PIN:" in the "Create Account" frame. login_pin_label : This label displays "PIN:" in the "Login" frame.
-.
 Entry widgets:
 name_entry : This Entry widget allows the user to enter their name in the "Create Account" frame. age_entry : This Entry widget allows the user to enter their age in the "Create Account" frame. salary_entry : This Entry widget allows the user to enter their salary in the "Create Account" frame. pin_entry : This Entry widget allows the user to enter their PIN in the "Create Account" frame. login_pin_entry : This Entry widget allows the user to enter their PIN in the "Login" frame.
-.
 Buttons:
-create_account_button : This button calls the create_account() function when clicked.

-login_button : This button calls the login() function when clicked.
+create_account_button : This button calls the create_account() function when clicked. login_button : This button calls the login() function when clicked.

-o

-o

-o

-o

-o

-O

-O

-o

-O

-o